saravanagopi7/healthcare_analysis/README.md

 MySQL Integration:

-Cleaned and processed data was stored in a MySQL database for efficient querying and management.
+Cleaned and processed data was stored in a MySQL database.

+MySQL and Python connection:

-SQL queries were written to retrieve relevant data for analysis and visualization.
+Connecting Python and MySQL using "pymysql" for efficient querying SQL queries were written to retrieve relevant data for analysis and visualization.

 Data Analysis: